 Domesticated ball pythons should eat a diet of fuzzy, pinkie, medium, large, or jumbo rats and mice—depending on their life stage.
 You can feed your ball python live or frozen mice, but keep in mind that they may reject frozen foods after you introduce live mice.

 It would help if you never fed a ball python local rodents, however.
 Even though they eat these food sources in the wild, that isn’t the same as providing them with a mole from the backyard.
-Outdoor critters could contain disease or pesticides that could make your snake very sick.
+Outdoor critters could contain diseases or pesticides that could make your snake very sick.

 Final Thoughts